remix-run/remix/docs/api/conventions.md

 }
 ```

-This load up the JavaScript modules, loader data, and the stylesheets (defined in the `links` exports of the next routes) into the browser cache before the user even navigates there.
+This will load up the JavaScript modules, loader data, and the stylesheets (defined in the `links` exports of the next routes) into the browser cache before the user even navigates there.

 <docs-warning>Be careful with this feature.
 You don't want to download 10MB of JavaScript and data for pages the user probably won't ever visit.</docs-warning>